LACMIP/emu/docs/_documentation/catalogue.md

 Field No.
 : A number assigned to a specimen lot **at the time of collection**, typically by the collector.
 This is not common in the majority of the LACMIP collections (fossil insects being an exception).

-Accn.
-No.
-: Do not use this field.

 Inst.
 Code & Inst.
 Number
 : Paired values of specimen numbers assigned **during curation** by another institution or the collector.
 For example, many UCLA specimens have old catalog numbers pasted onto them (white paper rectangles), such as "UCLA 4539".
 In this case, enter this number into EMu as *Inst.
 Code* = "UCLA" and *Inst.
 Number* = "4539."
 For specimen numbers assigned by the collector, such as "McK 227" assigned by W. D. Pierce, *Inst.
 Code* = "collector number" and *Inst.
 Number* = "PIERCE McK 227".
 Take care **not** to record **locality** numbers from other institutions in this field (record them in *Alternate Loc ID* in the [Sites module]({{ site.baseurl }}/documentation/sites/)).